coin-or/GAMSlinks/README.md

   * [SCIP](https://www.scipopt.org): Solving Constraint Integer Programs
   * [SoPlex](https://soplex.zib.de): Sequential object-oriented simPlex

-Note, that these solver links are also distributed with any regular GAMS distribution.
+Note that most of these solver links are also distributed with any regular GAMS distribution.

-Note, that one still requires a **licensed GAMS base system** to use the solvers via GAMS.
+Note that one still requires a **licensed GAMS base system** to use the solvers via GAMS.

 ## Download / Installation